PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch03/Readme.md

 ## Technical requirements

+### Source code repo

 The code for this chapter can be found in the following GitHub repository: https://github.com/PacktPublishing/Pragmatic-Microservices-With-CSharp-and-Azure

 The source code folder ch03 contains the code samples for this chapter.
 You’ll find the code for the four core projects:

-* Codebreaker.Data.SqlServer – this is the new library to access Microsoft SQL Server.
+* `Codebreaker.Data.SqlServer` – this is the new library to access Microsoft SQL Server.
-* Codebreaker.Data.Cosmos – this is the new library to access Azure Cosmos DB.
+* `Codebreaker.Data.Cosmos` – this is the new library to access Azure Cosmos DB.
-* Codebreaker.GamesAPIs – this is the Web API project created in the previous chapter.
+* `Codebreaker.GamesAPIs` – this is the Web API project created in the previous chapter.
 In this chapter the dependency injection container to use the repository implementations
-* Codebreaker.GamesAPIs.Models – a library for the data models.
-This is unchanged from the previous chapter.
+* These projects are used in this chapter but unchanged from the previous chapter: `Codebreaker.AppHost`, `Codebreaker.ServiceDefaults`, and `Codebreaker.GameAPIs.Models`.

 The games analyzer library from the previous chapter is not included with this chapter.
 Here we’ll just use the NuGet package CNinnovation.Codebreaker.Analyzers.

-If you worked through the previous chapter to create the models and implemented the minimal API project, you can continue from there.
+> If you worked through the previous chapter to create the models and implemented the minimal API project, you can continue from there.
 You can also copy the files from the folder ch02 if you didn’t complete the previous work, and start from there.
 Ch03 contains all the updates from this chapter.

+### Development tools used

 Other than a development environment, you need Microsoft SQL Server and Azure Cosmos DB.
 You don’t need an Azure subscription at this point.
 SQL Server is installed together with Visual Studio.
 You can also download the SQL Server 2022 Developer edition instead.
 This is easy via winget: